aosanya/PrivateBlockChain/README.md

 # Blockchain Data

 Blockchain has the potential to change the way that the world approaches data.
 Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+This chain is uses LevelDb as a backend and express as the api.

 ## Getting Started